Malka, Jordan: Geography and environment

+Irbid Governorate lies in northern Jordan, with territory extending towards the Jordanian–Syrian border and the Yarmouk River; this broader setting helps explain why local wetlands and river-adjacent habitats in the governorate receive attention for ecology and bird migration.

 Malka is located on a mountainous agricultural land with red soil.
 It is about 91 km from the capital Amman and from Irbid 22 km.
 It rises about 500 meters above sea level and is bordered to the east by Hatem and Abder, from the west by Umm Qays, from the north by Syria, from the south by Dukra and Kufr Asad.
 The total area of the organized land is approximately 1,700 dunums, and for the unorganized lands, it is about 8,096 dunums.
 Malka owned by Khalid bin al-Walid municipality, headed by Hussein Al-Malkawi.

+Administration and local government

+A Jordanian government municipal profile states that Khalid bin Al-Waleed Municipality was established on 9 August 2001 as part of municipal restructuring, and that it united five localities/areas, including Malka, Mansoura, Umm Qais, Al‑Mkhaybeh (Al‑Tahta), and Al‑Himma al‑Urduniyya.

+Al-Arayes Pond

+Jordanian press reporting places Al-Arayes Pond in far north‑west Jordan in Bani Kinanah District (Irbid Governorate).
+Published descriptions of the pond's physical characteristics vary by source and context, but multiple accounts describe a water body on the order of ~10 dunums and a depth around ~50 metres.
+Several newspapers frames the pond as a distinctive natural/geological feature and provides these figures.

+Biodiversity and conservation context

+Conservation-focused messaging and Jordanian press describe the pond as supporting resident and migratory birds and providing water for wildlife, with ecological value attributed to its role as a water source and habitat.
+The same coverage connects the pond to broader protected-landscapes management in the region.
+The Royal Society for the Conservation of Nature and press reporting describe the pond as lying within the area of the Khalid bin Al‑Waleed municipality near the Yarmouk River, and as environmentally relevant to the nearby Yarmouk Forest Reserve.

+International conservation databases also include a profile for "Birket Al Arayes" on Protected Planet (drawing on the World Database on Protected Areas and associated UNEP‑WCMC compilation).

+Tourism

+Official tourism material from the Jordan Tourism Board lists "Arayes pond" among birdwatching sites that can be visited while basing in Ajloun and exploring nearby reserves.

 History

 The battlefield of Yarmouk across a ravine.

 The town overlooks the ancient Roman city of Jadara, which was one of the ten cities that made up the Decapolis union.

 In August 636 the Battle of Yarmouk took place there between the Rashidun Caliphate and the Byzantine Empire which resulted in the Muslim conquest of the Levant.

-In 1838 Malka's inhabitants were predominantly Sunni Muslim.